jsperrier1/openapv_tmv/README.md

 ## Versioning

-This project is using folowing veersioning scheme ``API_SET.MAJOR.MINOR.PATCH.``.
-It's mostly based on Semantic Versioning with addition of API_SET on first place.
+This project is using folowing versioning scheme ``API-SET.MAJOR.MINOR.PATCH``.
+It's mostly based on Semantic Versioning with addition of ``API-SET`` on first place.
 Project and library is following one common version number.

 ## License